nanos-world/docs/scripting/static_classes/Render.rst

 .. tabs::
  .. code-tab:: lua Lua

-    bEnableShadow = true
-    text = "Hello" -- Text to render on the Canvas. location = Vector2D(123, 321) -- Screen space position to render the text. fontType = 0 -- Roboto
+    local text = "Hello" -- Text to render on the Canvas. local location = Vector2D(123, 321) -- Screen space position to render the text. local font_type = 0 -- Roboto
-    fontSize = 32 -- Size of the font
+    local font_size = 32 -- Size of the font
-    textColor = Color(1, 0, 0, 1) -- Color to render the text.
+    local text_color = Color(1, 0, 0, 1) -- Color to render the text.
-    kerning = 0 -- Horizontal spacing adjustment to modify the spacing between each letter. shadowColor = Color(1, 1, 1, 1) -- Color to render the shadow of the text.
+    local kerning = 0 -- Horizontal spacing adjustment to modify the spacing between each letter. local shadow_color = Color(1, 1, 1, 1) -- Color to render the shadow of the text.
-    shadowOffset = Vector2D(1, 1) -- Pixel offset relative to the screen space position to render the shadow of the text. bCenterX = false -- If true, then interpret the screen space position X coordinate as the center of the rendered text. bCenterY = false -- If true, then interpret the screen space position Y coordinate as the center of the rendered text. bOutlined = false -- If true, then the text should be rendered with an outline. bEnableShadow = true -- If true, then shadow will be enabled outlineColor = Color(1, 1, 1, 1) -- Color to render the outline for the text.
+    local shadow_offset = Vector2D(1, 1) -- Pixel offset relative to the screen space position to render the shadow of the text. local is_centered_x = false -- If true, then interpret the screen space position X coordinate as the center of the rendered text. local is_centered_y = false -- If true, then interpret the screen space position Y coordinate as the center of the rendered text. local is_outlined = false -- If true, then the text should be rendered with an outline. local enable_shadow = true -- If true, then shadow will be enabled local outline_color = Color(1, 1, 1, 1) -- Color to render the outline for the text.

-    Render:AddText(0, text, location, fontType, fontSize, textColor, kerning, bCenterX, bCenterY, bEnableShadow, shadowOffset, shadowColor, bOutlined, outlineColor)
+    Render:AddText(0, text, location, font_type, font_size, text_color, kerning, is_centered_x, is_centered_y, enable_shadow, shadow_offset, shadow_color, is_outlined, outline_color)